zkochan/zx/README.md

 reminify:
   - rm -rf dist
   - gulp minify

+# You can also optionally specify the working directory of the command
+minify:
+  cwd: ./my-project
+  command: gulp minify

+# or set some environment variables for the child process
+minify:
+  env:
+    NODE_ENV: production
+  command: gulp minify
 ```

 Execute the shortcuts by running `zx` and the name of the shortcut in the console.
 E.g.: `zx minify`.